hadi-ilies/MyYoutubeDownloader/README.md

 <h1 align="center">Welcome to MyYoutubeDownloader 👋</h1>

-> This program is a simple Youtube downloader "encapsulation" that is written in Golang. this youtubeDownloader is available Directly Through a CLI or an API.
-I wrote this program because I enjoy downloading musics and videos illegaly from youtube.
+> This program is a simple Youtube downloader "encapsulation" that is written in Golang. this youtubeDownloader is available through a CLI or an API.
+I wrote this program because I enjoy downloading musics and videos illegally from youtube.

 ## Usage